-- Your thumb, index and middle finger take part in the stroke making.
-The other two fingers give the support so that the racket slip out from your hand
+- Your thumb, index, and middle finger take part in the stroke making.
+The other two fingers give the support so that the racket does not slip out from your hand

 - Hold the racket in a way, so that the base of the racket is at the end of your palm.

-- The flexibility of the wrist is the key to get the precision and power in your strokes and the flexibility comes from your proper holding technique.
+- The flexibility of the wrist is the key to getting the precision and power in your strokes and the flexibility comes from your proper holding technique.